equalitie/ouinet/test/integration_test/README.md

 # Ouinet integration tests

-Ouinet integration tests are implemented in python twisted framework.
+Ouinet integration tests are implemented in python pytest framework.

 ## How to run the integration tests